Customer Segmentation: How to Effectively Segment Users & Clients

 This helpful article outlines how you can use HubSpot to segment contact lists and create communication workflows for subsets of customers.

-You don't want to go too narrow in your segments, so make sure you end up with useful segments that are still large enough to have a measurable impact on profit.
+Don't go too narrow in your segments.
+In other words, ensure you create useful segments that are still large enough to cause a measurable impact on profit.

 Your customer segmentation should start with your marketing strategy.
 Each segment should be well-aligned with your marketing and sales channels.